lilaspourpre/acl-2020/_pages/program/invited.md

 <figure>
   <a href="https://github.com/golden-ratio"><img length="100" src="/assets/images/turatali.png"></a>
-  <figcaption><strong><a href="https://github.com/golden-ratio">Timur Turatali</a></strong> Timur Turatali - co-founder of the AI community of Kyrgyzstan and the AI ​​project TheCramer.com.
+  <figcaption><strong><a href="https://github.com/golden-ratio">Timur Turatali</a></strong> is a co-founder of the AI community of Kyrgyzstan and the AI ​​project TheCramer.com.
 Our most famous product is AkylAI (AI chatbot in Kyrgyz, ex-Senior Data scientist (Assistant Vice President) at Citibank Europe, ex-EY.</figcaption>
 </figure>

 <b></b>KyrgyzNLP: Challenges, Progress, and Future<br/> <br/>